Historical Highlights of the Trail Riders of the Canadian Rockies

-The four founders (Gibbon, Clow, Palenske, and Townsend) felt that a prominent executive committee would give the group credibility and provide the momentum needed to launch it.
+The founding four (Gibbon, Clow, Palenske, and Townsend) felt that a prominent executive committee would give the group credibility and provide the momentum needed to launch it.
 When Gibbon returned to Montreal he set about convening just such a committee.
-To help provide a draw for its hotels at Banff and Lake Louise, the C.P.R. sponsored not only the Trail Riders, but later, sister organizations, the Skyline Hikers and the Banff Ski Runners and set about advertising the “Order” worldwide.
+To help provide a draw for its hotels at Banff and Lake Louise, the CPR sponsored not only the Trail Riders, but later, sister organizations, the Skyline Hikers and the Banff Ski Runners and set about advertising the “Order” worldwide.
 Dr. Charles Walcott, secretary of the Smithsonian Institution in Washington, was asked to serve as President and H.B.
 Clow, Vice President.
 Gibbon himself took on the role of secretary-treasurer, a position he held for the remainder of his active life.
-His role at the C.P.R insured strong financial support to the trail riders.
+His role at the CPR insured strong financial support to the trail riders.
 “The Council,” an advisory committee, consisted of J.B.
 Harkin, Commissioner of Dominion Parks; W. T. Hornaday, Director, New York Zoological Society; Sir James Outram, a noted mountaineer (who made the first ascent of Mnt.
-Assiniboine); Carl Rungius, a wild life artist; Mary Vaux Walcott, Mary Schaffer, botanist and explorer; Jim and Bill Brewster, Jim Simpson, and Bill Potts, outfitters.
+Assiniboine); Carl Rungius, a wild life artist from Banff and New York; Mary Vaux Walcott, Mary Schaffer a local botanist and explorer; Jim and Bill Brewster, Jim Simpson, and Bill Potts all of whom were outfitters.

-Editors note: I am grateful to Mr. Emerson Sandford who gave me permission to update our information with the preceeding two paragraphs with more accurate information.
+Editor’s note: We are very grateful to Mr. Emerson Sandford who gave us permission to update our information with the preceding two paragraphs with more accurate information.
 After twenty years of research and hiking every trail in the mountain National Parks, Mr. Sandford has written “Life on the Trail,” an eight volume historical series about the trails of the backcountry of our mountain National Parks.
-Copies are available from: email@example.com Thank-you Mr. Sandford for preserving our Canadian history!
-(SRW)
+Copies are available from: firstname.lastname@example.org Thank-you Mr. Sandford for preserving our Canadian history!

 Buttons, Teepees, and Music

 Music has played an important part in our history since the beginning.
 At the first Pow Wow in 1924 a piano was hauled up from the trailhead to Takakkaw Falls.
 In subsequent years a portable organ survived fifteen years before a second organ was bought.
 In 1944 a third organ was finally hurled over a precipice in frustration by the packers led by Soapy Smith, however John Murray Gibbon retrieved the pieces and got it working again.
 Shortly after, the packers again hurled it, this time to its demise in Og Lake, north of Mnt.
 Assiniboine.
+(Editor’s note: see the feature story about Soapy Smith in the 2018 TRCR Bulletin.)
 Since then we have relied on more portable instruments including guitars, accordions and fiddles for our entertainment.
 One of our most well-known musicians was Wilf Carter who had been a packer.
 At Gibbon’s suggestion, Carter came on his first Trail Ride as musician in 1932, strumming his guitar along the trail.
-In 1933 he was made “Official Musician,” and thus began his career under the name of “Montana Slim” (Editors note: see a full story about Wilf Carter in our spring 2014 Bulletin.)
-Later Dora Kirk, followed by Dennis Orr and Stuart Watkins were all “official musicians.”
-The musical tradition continued, thanks largely to Gibbon’s enthusiasm for putting together a T.C.R.C. song book.
+In 1933 he was made “Official Musician,” and thus began his career under the name of “Montana Slim” (Editor’s note: see a full story about Wilf Carter in our spring 2014 Bulletin.)
+Later Clarence Richards, Allen Crawford, Dora Kirk, Don Watkins, Dennis Orr and Stuart Watkins were all “official musicians.”
+The musical tradition continued, thanks largely to Gibbon’s enthusiasm for putting together a TCRC song book.
 Since, then there have been five more editions and the sixth one was produced in the spring of 2013 for our 90th anniversary.